rails/rails/guides/source/nested_model_forms.md

 </form>
 ```

-Notice that +fields_for+ recognized the +address+ as an association for which a nested model form should be built by the way it has namespaced the +name+ attribute.
+Notice that `fields_for` recognized the `address` as an association for which a nested model form should be built by the way it has namespaced the `name` attribute.

 When this form is posted the Rails parameter parser will construct a hash like the following: